-Each team will give an oral report on the planned project, explaining goals and methods, early in the period; participate in a discussion about the Faculty Student Summer Research Program in early July; and submit a final report, demonstration, poster, exhibition, or other appropriate activity on progress and achievements at the close of the summer session.
+Each team will give an oral report on the planned project, explaining goals and methods, early in the period; and submit a final report, demonstration, poster, exhibition, or other appropriate activity on progress and achievements at the close of the summer session.
 If the project involves time spent at another site(s), participants are required to attend the opening and closing summer sessions.
-A final written report is due from both the student and faculty member no later than May 15 in the year following the summer program.